hyperledger-labs/fabric-channeled-add-ons-gen/README.md

    npm start
    ```

 5. (Optional) Running the application in docker.
 To run the application in docker, the environmental variables of `LOCAL_CRYPTO_PATH`, `PEER_ENDPOINT` and `COOKIES_SECRET` need to at least be set.
-Some sensible default values are the ones below:
+Some sensible default values are the ones below (also in `.env.example`):

    ```bash
    LOCAL_CRYPTO_PATH=../test-network/organizations/peerOrganizations/org1.example.com